AllenInstitute/cell_type_mapper/docs/output.md

 `runner_up_correlation`, and `runner_up_probability`.
 These will map
 to lists of the N (if requested) next most likely assignments as ranked according to `bootstrapping_probability`.
-If there were no runners up, these will be empty lists.
+If there were no runners up, these will be empty lists. **Note:** the default value of `n_runners_up`, the configuration parameter telling the code how many runners up to report, is zero, so these lists will be empty by default.